 As for McGregor.
 The main upside I could see for him in this match is money.
 As popular as MMA, especially UFC, has been getting in recent years, it’s drawing power is sill eclipsed by big time boxing matches.
 And MMA fighter’s careers are shorter, due to the physical damage they take.
 So McGregor could likely make at least 5 times as much as he makes in his UFC fights in one fight with Mayweather, win or lose.
 So for him it makes more sense.
 If this were an MMA fight, I’d say he’s taking the same risk of possibly losing, but still he would make more money than ever, and could just retire after that.
 So fighting Mayweather, however they do it, works for him.

-And, yes, he could lose.
+And, yes, McGregor could lose an MMA fight to Mayweather.
 I remember years ago talking to a trained martial artist and athlete that I knew, and I asked him the differences between boxers and MMA fighters.
 And he said that he thought it would be easier for a trained boxer to switch to MMA than vice versa.
 And his reasoning for it made sense.
-He said with a boxer you’re taking someone who is used to fighting under certain restraints, like only using your fists and basically setting him lose.
+He said with a boxer you’re taking someone who is used to fighting under certain restraints, like only using your fists, and basically setting him loose.
 Now he can also use his feet, legs, knees, and elbows, and can grapple and use submission holds.
-But with an MMA fighter, you’re taking someone who is used to using all those various tactics and restraining.
+But with an MMA fighter, you’re taking someone who is used to using all those various tactics and restraining him.
 Now they have to learn how to only fight with their fists.
 So it makes sense that the latter would be easier to adapt to than the former.

 Well, right now it’s all just rumors and online trash-talking.
 I guess we’ll just have to wait and see what does or doesn’t develop.